Location - Paluma Range National Park, Queensland, Australia

 Please note that this is a very steep walk and should only be tackled by experienced walkers with all of the appropriate safety gear.
 Parts of the track have loose surfaces as well.

-Follow the forestry vehicle tracks in Clement State Forest for 4 km.
+Follow the forestry vehicle tracks in Clement State Forest for four kilometres.
 There is good shade for most of the walk once you leave the forestry vehicle track at Godwin TO1.
-There is water in the creek at about 5 km into the walk, so you may choose to only carry a litre or so at the start of your day.
+It is also possible to ride a bicycle when the state forest roads are mowed.
+There is water in the creek at about five kilometres into the walk, so you may choose to only carry a litre or so at the start of your day.
+The state forest roads are sometimes unmaintained and the track from the road to the creek is hard to follow and not very well-worn, but don't let this discourage you as the track the rest of the way is great.

 After 3.7 km from the northern starting point (and 4.6 km from the southern starting point) on the vehicle track (sometimes unmaintained), look for markers for Godwin TO1.
 Then, you'll be walking along the track through the bush and along creek beds.
 You then have about 350 metres of stumbling through rocky woodland, creek crossing (usually dry, but has water after a bit of rain), and then you'll cross the main creek.
 At this point, turn right to the SW, and follow the track parallel to the main creek.